in-person strings intensive (IPSI)

 You are responsible for travel.
 Included in your tuition cost is airport pickup/dropoff, and once accepted, we will ask for your itinerary to coordinate.
 Please book your travel for…

-Fly in & out of Dallas Fort Worth Airport (DFW).
+Flying in & out of Dallas Love Field (DAL) is preferred but Dallas Fort Worth Airport (DFW) is also acceptable.

 Any other travel times must be approved by administration.